Elisamuelvaz/odin-recipes/README.md

 # odin-recipes
 first TOP project
-This project is meant to show the skills I have learned this far with "TOP"
+This project is meant to show the skills I have learned thus far with "TOP"